 - Aug 06

 - Aug 13

 - WHEN: Sunday evenings throughout August.
 5:00 pm – 7:00 pm

 - WHERE: Lee S. Cochran Pavilion at the Frontier Culture Museum

-(but you can buy your Annual Pass now a receive FREE access to all 4 concerts)
+(Buy your Annual Pass now a receive FREE access to all 4 concerts)